ArupDas15/Fundamentals_Of_Deep_Learning/partA/README.md

 5. matplotlib library was used for plotting the (10,3) grid for the predicted images.
 6. Keras and tensorflow was used for getting the fashion mnist dataset.
 7. numpy was used for some mathematical calculations and converting input arrays to types that were acceptible to keras and tensorflow functions.
+8. wandb was used to find the best hyperparameter configuratin and to make insightful observations from the plots obtained.
 # Installations: #
 1. We have used pip as the package manager.
-All the libraries we used above can be installed using the pip command
+All the libraries we used above can be installed using the pip command.
 2. Steps to Add Virtual Environment in IDE like Pycharm: https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env
 # How to USE? #
 The entire project has been modularised using functions and classes to make it as scalable as possible for future developments and extensions.